Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-cut-out-effect-that-will-blow-your-mind.md

 ## HTML Structure

-The `HTML` for this project could not be easier.
+The `HTML` for this project could not be more straightforward.
 It's only a div with a text element inside.

 ```html